ohmori7/kcn/README.md

 environment), please make sure that curl is properly installed.

-When curl is properly installed but still ``configure'' script fails, please make sure since ``configure'' script uses ``pkg-config'' to obtain necessary information about libraries.  ``pkg-config'' may be properly installed onto your system because it is widely used in many cases.
+When curl is properly installed but still ``configure'' script fails, please make sure that pkg-config is properly installed and works well since ``configure'' script uses ``pkg-config'' to obtain necessary information about libraries.
+Generally speaking, ``pkg-config'' may be properly installed onto your system because it is widely used in many cases.

     When pkg-config cannot be installed or cannot work, you can manually specify necessary information about curl and jansson to the ``configure'' script as